Dildora22/Bank-Customer-Churn-Prediction/README.md

 Predicting bank customer churn using Machine Learning models

 Overview:
-Predict whether a bank customer will leave (churn) using machine learning.
-Helps the bank retain valuable customers.
+This project aims to predict whether a bank customer will leave (churn) or stay with the bank using machine learning techniques.
+The goal is to help the bank take proactive actions to retain valuable customers.

 Dataset:
 - Source: Kaggle